ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 print("fib: " + fib(10))
 ```

-This code does a lot of unecessary work, allocates a lot of call frames, it's incredibly wasteful.
-To keep track of pushed vars, we are still doing a lot of allocations and array resizings.
+This code does a lot of unnecessary work, allocates a lot of call frames, it's incredibly wasteful.
+To keep track of pushed vars, we are still doing a lot of allocations and array resizing.
 What if we could reuse these allocated spaces?

-In the line `fib(n - 1) + fib(n - 2)`, we will execute `fib(n-1)` which will allocate some frame data, and then dispose the frame, But we could instead store that frame into a `reusable_frames` array, and at every new frame, we pop this array and clear the data inside the pushed_vars.
+In the line `fib(n - 1) + fib(n - 2)`, we will execute `fib(n-1)` which will allocate some frame data, and then dispose of the frame.
+But we could instead store that frame into a `reusable_frames` array, and at every new frame, we pop this array and clear the data inside the pushed_vars.
 This does not free the allocation, allowing us to reuse it.
 This helps on the `perf.rinha` benchmark too, as we execute the functions in a loop, their frames are also reused.

 This resulted in a 91% improvement from our last optimization, down to 7.4ms.
 We're at a 482% improvement from baseline.